-Japan House London to open on 22 June 2018
+Japan House London opens on 22 June 2018

-- Japan House London is revitalising an Art Deco building on Kensington High Street to become Europe’s one and only Japan House, a creative crossroads for Japan and the UK
+- Japan House London has revitalisedan Art Deco building on Kensington High Street to become a new home for Japanese creativity, invention and business in the UK

-- Spread over three floors, Japan House London will offer a temporary exhibition gallery, events space, library, retail offer, and Japanese restaurant
+- Spread over three floors, Japan House London offers a temporary exhibition gallery, events space, library, retail offer, and Japanese restaurant

-- The Gallery space will premiere SOU FUJIMOTO: FUTURES OF THE FUTURE 藤本壮介 未来の未来 in collaboration with Tokyo’s TOTO GALLERY • MA, exhibiting the work of one of Japan’s greatest contemporary architects for the first time in the UK
+- The Gallery space premieres SOU FUJIMOTO: FUTURES OF THE FUTURE in collaboration with Tokyo’s TOTO GALLERY • MA, exhibiting the work of one of Japan’s greatest contemporary architects for the first time in the UK

-- A retail floor will entice visitors with Japanese art, design and technology ranging from homewares and accessories through to fashion and stationery
+- A retail floor entices visitors with Japanese art, design and technology ranging from homewares and accessories through to fashion and stationery

-- A Japanese restaurant created by chef SHIMIZU Akira will offer guests a truly immersive encounter with Japanese food culture – a new offering to London’s food scene
+- A Japanese restaurant created by chef SHIMIZU Akira offers guests a truly immersive encounter with Japanese food culture – a new offering to London’s food scene

-Japan House will open to the public on 22 June 2018.
-It will be the new, London home for Japanese creativity and innovation.
+00.01AM GMT 21 JUNE 2018, LONDON: Japan House will open to the public tomorrow on 22 June 2018.
+It will be a new, London home for Japanese creativity and innovation.

-Japan House London will provide authentic and surprising encounters with the very best in art, design, gastronomy, innovation and technology, allowing visitors a deeper appreciation of Japanese culture.
+Japan House London provides authentic and surprising encounters with the very best in art, design, gastronomy, innovation and technology, allowing visitors a deeper appreciation of Japanese culture.

-Through a wide-ranging programme, Japan House London will shine a spotlight on the artisans, craftsmen, designers, performers, musicians and other creatives who are making waves in Japan and around the world – from internationally renowned individuals to emerging artists who are excelling in their field.
+Through a wide-ranging programme, Japan House London shines a spotlight on the artisans, craftsmen, designers, performers, musicians and other creatives who are making waves in Japan and around the world – from internationally renowned individuals to emerging artists who are excelling in their field.

-Almost every aspect of Japan House London is derived “from source” in Japan; from its interior design features, such as hand-made kawara floor tiles from Japan’s Awaji Island, to the exhibitions and events, and authentic retail products sourced from across Japan.
+Some of the best creative minds in Japan are working on the project and almost every aspect of Japan House London is derived “from source” in Japan; from its interior design features, to the exhibitions and events, and authentic retail products sourced from across Japan.

 HARA Kenya, Chief Creative Director of the global Japan House project said: